NicoleLatifi/career-development-curriculum/module_one/2005_career_journal.md

 1. Assess your habits from week 3: how did you spend your time this past week?
 What was effective in your habits?
 What could be more effective?
 What steps will you take to make that happen?

+_In the PD chat I saw some students recommending keeping their phone out of their bedroom and having their only phone charger be in a different room to force this.
+I can't even remember the last time I fell asleep without my phone in my hand or woke up and did anything other than check my phone before anything else.
+If I tried to go to bed with my phone in another room I would lose my mind.
+That's sad.
+But it's completely true.
+I don't have a need to look at my phone constantly throughout the day.
+But at night when I should be sleeping I have a huge dependency.
+So maybe a small step to help me move away from that is just to do other things like try reading a book in bed.
+I'll still have my phone there, but will try to also have a book.
+This would be ginormous for me because I absolute despise reading.
+I just can't do it._

 2. Implement a reiforcement strategy: to make one of your habits more satisfying, what is a reward you can give yourself immediately after completing the habit?
 How will this reward encourage you to continue completing that habit?

+_Rewards I tend to give myself are things like a snack or a cup of tea.
+Or I'll watch a short YouTube video but that sometimes sucks me in and I can't pull myself out of it._

 3. "Don't Break the Chain": Use a habit tracker
 * What is a habit that you want to make sure to do *every day*?
 How could you visually cue yourself to complete it (i.e., moving a paper clip)?
 How can you visually track it each time you've completed it?
 Could you automate the tracking?
 How will you do that?